rivernews/djangorest-angularcli-eb/README.md

 - git add, git commit, then `eb create --scale 1 -db -db.engine postgres -db.i db.t2.micro`
   - or you can add existing db later and just do `eb create --scale 1`.
 See how to [add existing db to a deployment](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.managing.db.html?icmpid=docs_elasticbeanstalk_console).
   - some interactive prompts.
 Refer to tutorial for details.
+    - choose CNAME (prefix for the website URL).
+As a convention, use `<your app name>-dev`. **If you choose your own CNAME not following this convention, please alter django settings ALLOWED_HOSTS correspondingly.**
   - you can check [Elastic Beanstalk Main Page](https://console.aws.amazon.com/elasticbeanstalk/home) for deployment status.

 *this will start deploying to eb for the very first time.*